gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'll see if I can get you something more interesting than noodles for dinner."

-She stood in the shower for a long time, enjoying the feeling of water against the stubble on her scalp.
+She stood in the shower for a long time, enjoying the feeling of it against the stubble on her scalp.
 Dinner was grilled tofu in an unidentifiable citrus sauce, broccoli, and potatoes.